terra-money/docs/docs/dev/spec-market.md

 # Market

-The Market module defines atomic swaps between different Terra stablecoin denominations and between Terra and Luna.
+The Market module enables atomic swaps between different Terra stablecoin denominations, and between Terra and Luna.
 This module ensures an available, liquid market, stable prices, and fair exchange rates between the protocol's assets.

-The ability to guarantee an available, liquid market with fair exchange rates between different Terra denominations and between Terra and Luna is critical for user-adoption and price-stability.

 The price stability of TerraSDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker, which expands and contracts Terra's supply to maintain its peg.